Hallelujah5/COS30049/README.md

 5. **Interact with Xyora**:
    - Access the app (typically at `http://localhost:5173`) to:
-     - Mint NFTs via MyNFT.
+     - Mint NFTs via Create.
-     - List or buy NFTs in the Marketplace.
+     - List or buy NFTs in the Marketplace - Buy page.
-     - Bid on or end auctions in Auction.
+     - Bid on or end auctions in Marketplace - Buy page.
      - Record ETH transactions with metadata in Transactions.
+     - List the transaction in the Profile page

 ## How It Works
 - **MyNFT**: A custom ERC-721 contract for minting, transferring, and managing NFTs with unique token URIs.